marialuisarg/marialuisarg/README.md

 I am a Computer Science student currently based in Juiz de Fora (MG), Brazil.
 my pronouns are **she/her** and you can talk to me in portuguese or english (hopefully also in german, in the very distant future).

-  💼 | I'm a RPA developer at [Smarthis](https://smarthis.com/)
+  💼 | I'm a RPA developer intern at [Smarthis](https://smarthis.com/)

-  💻 | I'm currently studying vehicle routing problems with drones
+  💻 | I'm currently studying optimization models for vehicle routing problems with trucks and drones

   💖 | I'm a volunteer at [Meninas Digitais UFJF](https://www.instagram.com/meninasdigitaisufjf/), trying to increase the number of girls in STEM